Nathan BALL

 incorporates a pulse-width modulating speed control, adjusted by

-squeezing the trigger 16, that proportionally changes the speed of
+squeezing the trigger 16, that proportionally changes the speed

-[0057] Any embodiment of the design as described above can be used
+[0057] Any embodiment of the design as described above can be

-(strings, ropes, cables, threads, fibers, filaments, etc.) of
+members (strings, ropes, cables, threads, fibers, filaments,

-such a flexible tensioning member without the need of a free end,
+attachment to such a flexible tensioning member without the need

-significant versatility is added.
-The design allows for a full
+of a free end, significant versatility is added.
+The design

-range of flexible tensioning members to be utilized for a given
+allows for a full range of flexible tensioning members to be

-rotating drum 8 diameter, further enhancing the usability of such
+utilized for a given rotating drum 8 diameter, further enhancing

-a pulling device.
+the usability of such a pulling device.

 [0058] A further embodiment of the invention is illustrated in

 FIGS. 6, 7 and 8.
-This embodiment operates on a number of the same
+This embodiment operates on a number of the

-cam is a modified version of a Petzl Grigri rope
+cam 2.
+This cam is a modified version of a Petzl Grigri rope

 belayer/descender, and uses a self-help pinching mechanism to